-Jake is The Creative Producer at Access Space.
-He has been involved with making music in Sheffield since the 1980s and is now an artist, musician/producer and composer with a strong interest in media art, new technology and education.
-He is also the Creative Director of HackingSheffield.org.
+Jake is Director of Arts at Access Space.
+He has been involved with making music in Sheffield since the 1980s and is now an artist, musician/producer and composer with a strong interest in media art, new technology and education. @jakeharries

 He was a partner in FON (Sheffield's first large commercial recording studio) and a member of industrial/electronic band Chakk in the 1980s.
 He has been one of the “freestyle techno” trio Heights of Abraham since 1991.